berkeley-cs61as/markdown-courseware/textbook/chapter15 5 - Hierarchical Data and calc.scm/section04 Hierarchical Structures - Capital-T Trees.md

 Different representations of Trees will give you different limitations, features, and functionalities.

-Before we begin, load our Tree ADT by typing the following into your Racket interpreter:

-`(enter! "~cs61as/lib/trees.rkt")`

 Here are the built-in constructors and selectors for Trees:

   * **Constructor:** `make-tree` takes in two arguments, a datum and a list of its children, and creates a Tree ADT.